raigarvit474/raigarvit474/README.md

 - 👋 Hi, I’m Garvit Rai
+- 🎓 Currently in Second Year(B.Tech) from the department Of Computer Science and Technology in IIEST Shibpur
-- 👀 I’m interested in new Tech Stacks
+- 👀 I’m interested in learning new Tech Stacks
 - 🌱 I’m currently learning MERN Stack
 - 📫 You can reach me at raigarvit9@gmail.com
 - 😄 Pronouns: He/Him